FiservNZ/fiservonboardingexp/README.md

    ![Screenshot of VS Code search result](https://github.com/MichaelCalbay/fiservonboardingexp/blob/master/assets/images/Adding_dependency2.PNG)

-   then in the file add the following line to the top of the file that will use it (edit the info **between the inverted commas** to match the package info).
+   Then in the file, add the following line to the top of the file that will use it (edit the info **between the inverted commas** to match the package info).

    ![Screenshot of file import](https://github.com/MichaelCalbay/fiservonboardingexp/blob/master/assets/images/import.png)